 At first glance, BoJack Horseman seems like a lighthearted sitcom about talking animals in Hollywood.
 Sit through even one episode, though, and you'll notice that it's a deep and thoughtful exegesis on the nature of clinical depression and the pitfalls of celebrity culture — with plenty of lighthearted talking animal jokes, though.
 BoJack Horseman (Will Arnett) is a washed-up sitcom star (also a bipedal talking horse) whose constant self-sabotage is equally entertaining and heartbreaking.

 Arrested Development never quite found enough viewers during its first three seasons on Fox, but Netflix knew that this quirky, bizarre sitcom could get a second chance online.
 Season 4 of Arrested Development reunited the dysfunctional Bluth family, as its middle son, Michael (Jason Bateman) tries to rein in his relatives' bizarre schemes.
 There's a Fantastic Four parody, a reality show in a women's prison and even a murder mystery.
 Just roll with it.
-While that reunion didn't hit the nail on the head, due to how its cast were spread unevenly through each episode, the fifth season did a better job.

 Bill Nye Saves the World

 Mechanical engineer Bill Nye helped a whole generation of kids learn the fundamentals of science, and now he's back to help educate his audience once again.
 Instead of a straight science show, Bill Nye Saves the World is a talk show, in which Nye interviews esteemed guests on topics ranging from medicine to sex to video games.
 Along the way, Nye debunks pseudoscience and teaches the value of a skeptical, scientific mind-set.